Playwright PR health checks: Block risky merges with CI

 Linking Test Runs to Pull Requests and Commits

-In the TestDino Dashboard, you can access comprehensive evidence for each test run, including the test source and test code, which are essential for debugging and analysis.
+In the TestDino Dashboard, each test run provides full evidence, including test source and code, which are essential for debugging and analysis.

-You can also review a test execution screencast, network request data, and other artifacts to visually analyze what happened during the test and identify the root cause of issues.
+You can review Playwright traces, execution traces, screencasts, network data, and other artifacts to visually investigate failures and identify the root cause, including flaky tests.

 The Data Flow